Tribute to Hell's Kitchen Flea Market

 “The neighborhood was less gentrified then,” remarked Alan Boss, President of Hell's Kitchen Flea Market and Chelsea Flea Market.
 “Parking lots and rundown storefronts have given way to trendy brunch spots and boutique hotels.
 Hell's Kitchen Flea Market brought a lot of shoppers to that area for the first time, from all over the world, too.
 We’re proud to have played a significant role in improving that area for residents and local businesses.”

-Hell’s Kitchen Flea Market (HKFM) offered a place where collectors and top-notch hagglers including fashion hunters, designers, tourists, and residents shopped for antiques, collectibles, vintage clothing, home decorations, furniture, ephemera, jewelry, and more.
+Hell’s Kitchen Flea Market (HKFM) was merged with Chelsea Flea Market in January 2019.
+HKFM offered a place where collectors and top-notch hagglers including fashion hunters, designers, tourists, and residents shopped for antiques, collectibles, vintage clothing, home decorations, furniture, ephemera, jewelry, and more.

 Hell's Kitchen Foundation, Inc. was the